Template (C++): Exported templates

+The compilation speed benefits intended to be offered by exported templates are offered by modules anyway, making the feature essentially obsolete and superseded by modules.

 Generic programming features in other languages

 Initially, the concept of templates was not included in some languages, such as Java and C# 1.0.
 Java's adoption of generics mimics the behavior of templates, but is technically different.
 C# added generics (parameterized types) in .NET 2.0.
 The generics in Ada predate C++ templates.